 Should you have any question, suggestion, or would you want to share with us your holiday experiences, as well as receive information about accessible accomodations in Aosta Valley, do not hesitate to contact us!

-Should you want to help us with “Go higher with wheels“ initiative, you can donate through our fundraising link on HelperBit platform.
+Should you want to help us with “Go higher with wheels“ initiative, you can donate through Paypal link.
 The main expense will be the purchase of strollers and their accessories suitable for disabled children an young people, with the intention to make as many special strollers available to reach the largest number of children / young with special needs.